Bierlaire Quadratic Line Search

 4. $\chi \leq b$ and $f^\mathrm{ls}(\chi) \leq f^\mathrm{ls}(b)$ $\implies$ we replace $b, c \gets \chi, b$.

-In our example we have the second case: $\chi$ is to the right of $b$ and $f^\mathrm{ls}(\chi)$ is less than $f(b)$.
-We therefore replace $a$ with $b$ and $b$ with $\chi$.
+In our example we have the second case: $\chi$ is to the right of $b$ and $f^\mathrm{ls}(\chi)$ is smaller than $f(b)$.
+We therefore replace $a$ with $b$ and $\b$ with $\chi$.
 The new approximation is the following one:

 We again observe the second case.
-By again replacing $a, b \gets b, \chi$ we get:
+By replacing $a, b \gets b, \chi$ we get:

 Info